This post may include affiliate links. Thank you for your support.

 • Sandwich: Make open-faced sandwiches fit for a fish lover’s dream!
 Pile gravlax, leafy greens, avocado, thin slices of red onion, cucumbers, and fresh sprouts on rye bread.
 And, try using a dill mayonnaise or mustard sauce for extra flavor.

 • Pasta: Love creamy pastas?
-Throw some gravlax into your favorite fettuccine Alfredo or cream cheese pasta for a next level pasta experience!
+Throw some gravlax into your favorite fettuccine Alfredo, cream cheese pasta, or smoked salmon and pasta recipes for a next level pasta experience!

 • Pizza: Give pizza night an elegant upgrade!
 Bake your favorite pizza crust with a topping of whipped cream cheese and mozzarella.
 Top it all off with thin slices of gravlax, avocado, arugula and shallots!